 The DETECTION SIDECHAIN controls can be used to alter the frequency content of the signal keying the compressor, e.g. to remove LF content to avoid pumping from kick drum transients activating the compressor.

 MIX controls the balance of the compressed ('wet') to uncompressed ('dry') signal.
 Turn fully clockwise to 100% for a fully wet output from the compressor.

-The Bus Compressor plug-in is based on the legendary centre section bus compressor found on SSL's large-format analogue consoles.
+The Bus Compressor plug-in is based on the legendary centre section Bus Compressor found on SSL's large-format analogue consoles.
 It provides high quality stereo compression, giving you critical control over the dynamic range of audio signals.

 Uses may include inserting the bus compressor over a stereo mix, which has the effect of 'gluing' the mix together whilst still maintaining a big sound.
 The dynamics of drum overheads or whole drum kits can be controlled very effectively with the bus compressor.
 As it is available as either a stereo or mono plug-in the bus compressor can be used for practically any application that requires superior compression.

-It should be noted that the knee point of the compressor, set with the Threshold control, purposely changes depending on the setting of the Ratio control.
+Note that the knee point of the compressor, set with the Threshold control, purposely changes depending on the setting of the Ratio control.
 Decreasing the Ratio setting lowers the effective threshold, hence maintaining the perceived 'loudness' of the compressed signal.